CumulusNetworks/docs/content/cumulus-linux-42/System-Configuration/Netfilter-ACLs/_index.md

 ### Mellanox Spectrum Limits

 The Mellanox Spectrum ASIC has one common {{<exlink url="https://en.wikipedia.org/wiki/Content-addressable_memory#Ternary_CAMs" text="TCAM">}} for both ingress and egress, which can be used for other non-ACL-related resources.
-However, the number of supported rules varies with the {{<link url="Routing#tcam-resource-profiles-for-spectrum-switches" text="TCAM profile">}} specified for the switch.
+However, the number of supported rules varies with the {{<link url="Supported-Route-Table-Entries#tcam-resource-profiles-for-spectrum-switches" text="TCAM profile">}} specified for the switch.

 |Profile |Atomic Mode IPv4 Rules |Atomic Mode IPv6 Rules |Nonatomic Mode IPv4 Rules |Nonatomic Mode IPv6 Rules |
 |------------|-------------------|-------------------|-------------------|-------------------------|